Ju-On/Offensive-Security/AD Notes.md

 ## Key Concept

-**Domain Servces**: AD DS stores directory data, manages communication between users and domains.
+**Domain Servces:** AD DS stores directory data, manages communication between users and domains.
 These include user logon processes, authentication and directory searchers.

-**Objects and Attributes**: Everything in AD is considered an object, each object represents a single entity.
+**Objects and Attributes:** Everything in AD is considered an object, each object represents a single entity.
 This can be a user, printer or group.
 Each object has attributes which are the associations attached to it.

-**Organisational Units**: OUs are containers within a domain, OUs can contain users, groups, computers and other OUs.
+**Organisational Units:** OUs are containers within a domain, OUs can contain users, groups, computers and other OUs.
 They help create a hierarchical structure within a domain and facilitate the delegation of administrative control.

-**Groups**: Groups are a collection of objects, these can include users, computers and other groups.
+**Groups:** Groups are a collection of objects, these can include users, computers and other groups.
 Groups help manage permissions and access to other resources in a simplified way.

-**Trusts**:
+**Trusts:** Trusts are established between domains to allow users in one domain to access resources in another.

+**Group Policy:**

+**NTLM:**

+**NetNTLM authentication:**

 Reference <https://medium.com/@RootRouteway/hacking-active-directory-from-reconnaissance-to-exploitation-part-1-0ec218c4d533>